Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 • $\beta_j$ is the coefficient on predictor $j$

-• $\lambda \ge 0$ is the penalty strength (the tuning parameter)
+• $\lambda \ge 0$ is the penalty strength (the tuning parameter you choose)

 • $p$ is the number of predictors